-I work as a Senior Mass Spectrometer Technician at GNS Science (Te Pū Au) in Lower Hutt, New Zealand.
-The Stable Isotope Laboratory at GNS provides high-quality analyses of light stable isotopes (H, C, N, O, S) from a wide variety of matrices for many purposes (new SIL website coming soon!).
-I am still actively working to publish my PhD and postdoctoral research and am open to future scientific collaborations.
+I work as a Laboratories Manager and Senior Mass Spectrometer Technician at GNS Science (Te Pū Au) in Lower Hutt, New Zealand.
+The Stable Isotope Laboratory at GNS provides high-quality analyses of light stable isotopes (H, C, N, O, S) from a wide variety of matrices for researchers and commercial clients.
+I also have research interests in geochemistry and paleoclimate and am open to scientific collaborations.

 Brief biography:

 I am originally from North Carolina, where I earned a B.A. in Geology (2004) from the University of North Carolina at Wilmington (magna cum laude; University Honors and Honors in Geology; Minor in Creative Writing).
 Subsequently, I worked as a preparation chemist and mass spectroscopy analyst / operator at an environmental chemistry laboratory for nearly a decade.
-In 2014, I began working toward my PhD at UCI, which I completed in December 2019.
-As a specialist in stable isotope mass spectrometry at GNS Science, I hope to continue building my career by involving research and the communication of science alongside my growing technical expertise.
+In 2014, I began working toward my PhD at UC Irvine, which I completed in December 2019.
+For the past few years at GNS Science, I’ve been increasing my experience with stable isotope mass spectrometry using multiple IRMS instruments and peripherals.
+Since early 2023, I’ve had a secondment as the Laboratories Manager for a group of environmental research labs at GNS (“Mantle to Atmosphere” or “M2A” Laboratories), where we have a diverse group of talented technicians working with affiliated scientists in several areas of Earth Science.

 *The photos on this page are from a personal trip to Scotland (2017).
 While not directly related to my research, they signify my appreciation of geologic processes, deep time, and the outdoors.
 Top banner: Siccar Point, Berwickshire; headshot: Sandwood Bay Beach, Sutherland.